Authored by the expert who managed and guided the team behind the Mexico Property Pack

 Can I own land in my own name in Playa del Carmen right now?

-In almost all residential cases, no, a foreigner cannot own land directly in their own name in Playa del Carmen because it falls within Mexico's coastal restricted zone.
+A foreign individual cannot normally own residential land directly in their own name in Playa del Carmen in 2026 because the city is inside Mexico’s 50 km coastal restricted zone.

 As of 2026, what other key foreign-ownership rules or limits should I know in Playa del Carmen?